 Project: Mist Train Base Building Guide

-A pre-release Project: Mist train base guide covering the moving base concept, upgrade priorities, defense planning, storage, and launch-week verification.
+A post-launch Project: Mist train base guide covering the moving base concept, upgrade priorities, defense planning, storage, and verification needs.

 Moving Train Base Answer